-Acquisition-related intangible assets consist of customer relationships, developed technology, trade names, and non-compete agreements.
-These assets are determined to have either finite or indefinite lives.
-For finite-lived intangible assets, amortization is straight-line over the estimated useful lives of such assets, which are generally two years to 12 years.
-Straight-line amortization is used because we cannot reliably determine a discernible pattern over which the economic benefits would be realized.
+Acquisition-related intangible assets consisted of customer relationships, developed technology, trade names, and non-compete agreements.
+These assets were determined to have either finite or indefinite lives.
+For finite-lived intangible assets, amortization was straight-line over the estimated useful lives of such assets, which are generally two years to 12 years.
+Straight-line amortization was used because we cannot reliably determine a discernible pattern over which the economic benefits would be realized.
 We do not have any indefinite-lived intangible assets.
-Intangible assets are tested for impairment when events and circumstances indicate there is an impairment.
-The impairment test involves comparing the sum of undiscounted cash flows to the carrying value as of the measurement date.
-Impairment occurs when the carrying value of the assets exceeds the sum of undiscounted cash flows.
-Impairment is then measured as the difference between the carrying value and fair value determined using a discounted cash flow method.
-In estimating the fair value using a discounted cash flow method, we use assumptions that include forecast revenues, gross margins, operating profit margins, growth rates, and long-term discount rates, all of which require significant judgment by management.
-Changes to these assumptions could affect the estimated fair value of the intangible asset and could result in an impairment charge in future.

 We account for goodwill under ASU No. 2017-04, Simplifying the Test for Goodwill Impairment.
-We concluded that we have only one reporting unit and stockholders' deficit of \$155.1 million as of December 31, 2019.
+We concluded that we have only one reporting unit and stockholders' deficit of \$132.9 million as of December 31, 2020.
 According to the guidance, the goodwill of reporting units with zero or negative carrying values will not be impaired.